Balanced metrics on non-Kahler Calabi-Yau threefolds: Balanced metrics with conifold singularity

 A direct check shows that this function extends to a smooth hermitian metric of $L\sumt$.
-Since the neighborhood $\neib$ is biholomorphic to a disk bundle of $L\sumt$, we might as well make it the unit disk bundle under the given hermitian metric.
-In the following, we shall fix such an isomorphism once and for all; for $1\geq c>0$, we shall view
+Using $\bbr$, we agree that $U\sub Y$ (containing $E$) is biholomorphic to the open unit disk in $L\sumt$.
+For $1\geq c>0$, we let